AlexM2202/talking-stick/readme.md

 **Getting Started**
 ---------------
 To use the Talking Stick, you can invite the bot to your discord server using the invite link [here](https://discord.com/oauth2/authorize?client_id=1253826844436856944).
-If you want to host the bot yourself follow the self hosting
+If you want to host the bot yourself follow the self hosting guide below.

 **Self-Hosting**